edwardlavender/patter-workshops/README.md

 1.  **`doc/`** contains workshop documentation:

-    - `patter-v.1.0-1/patter-intro.html` is an introductory presentation
+    - `context/context-v1.pdf` provides an introduction to state-space modelling in acoustic telemetry systems
-      for `patter v.1.0-1`
+    - `usage/` contains introductory presentations for `patter`
-    - **`patter-v.2.0-0/patter-intro.html` is an introductory
+    - **`usage/patter-v.2.0-0/patter-intro.html` is an introductory
       presentation for `patter v.2.0-0`**
       - Download this file and open it in a web browser for a comprehensive introduction to the package